seanreed1111/sql-recipes/recipes.md

 You want to map NULL values in a join column to a default value that will match a row in the joined table, thus avoiding the use of an outer join.

 Solution
 Use the NVL function to convert NULL values in the foreign key column of the table to be joined to its parent table.
-In this example, holiday parties are scheduled for each department, but several employees do not have a department assigned.
+In this example, holiday parties are scheduled for each department, but several employee do not have a department assigned.
 Here is one of them:

-select employee_id, first_name, last_name, department_id from employees
+SELECT employee_id, first_name, last_name, department_id FROM employee
-where employee_id = 178
+WHERE employee_id = 178
 ;

-1 rows selected
+1 rows SELECTed
-To ensure that each employee will attend a holiday party, convert all NULL department codes in the EMPLOYEES table to department 110 (Accounting) in the query as follows: select employee_id, first_name, last_name, d.department_id, department_name from employees e join departments d on nvl(e.department_id,110) = d.department_id
+To ensure that each employee will attend a holiday party, convert all NULL department codes in the employee table to department 110 (Accounting) in the query as follows:
+SELECT employee_id, first_name, last_name, d.department_id, department_name FROM employee e join departments d
+on nvl(e.department_id,110) = d.department_id
 ;